You're logged in as |

 Honors

-Honors candidates must have earned A's or S-with-distinction in 2/3 (rounding up) of the courses used towards the concentration, excluding introductory-sequence courses (CS courses numbered 0200 or below) and the calculus prerequisite (unless that course is also used as an intermediate math course in CS requirements).
+Honors in CS requires a two-semester research project (including writeup and presentation) during the last two semesters.
+In addition, honors candidates must have earned A's or S-with-distinction in 2/3 (rounding up) of the courses used towards the concentration, excluding introductory-sequence courses (CS courses numbered 0200 or below) and the calculus prerequisite.
+See the department’s honors webpage for more details.